Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Experiments

+Although these algorithms can be applied on any suffix-constrained language, \textit{we choose to evaluate them in this paper on different question-answering tasks and answer formats, as the accuracy of the model on this task can be used as a proxy to asses how much each algorithm alter the models original distribution and performance.} As these algorithms change only the answer format, \textit{we expect improvement in answer extractability and formatting}.
+Thus, for evaluation, the LLM answer is extracted via standard pattern matching.

-We experiment with OLMo 2 \citep{olmo20252olmo2furious} as it is a fully open-source model family for which we have access to different checkpoints and different model sizes.
-We use 2 different model sizes and 2 different checkpoints: pre-trained (PT) and instruction-tuned (IT).
+We experiment with OLMo 2 \citep{olmo20252olmo2furious} and Gemma 3 \citep{gemma3} to cover both open-source and closed-source model families for which we have access to different checkpoints and different model sizes.
+We use 2 different checkpoints: pre-trained (PT) and instruction-tuned (IT).
+We evaluate our method on three \textit{math reasoning} datasets: GSM8K \citep{cobbe2021trainingverifierssolvemath}, MATH500 \citep{lightman2023letsverifystepstep} and SVAMP \citep{patel2021svamp}, and two multiple-choice question (MCQ) \textit{commonsense reasoning} datasets: ARC-Challenge \citep{allenai2018arc} and CommonsenseQA \citep{talmor2019commonsenseqa}.
+Practical considerations and evaluation settings are described in App.~\ref{app:practical_considerations}.